wwarthen/RomWBW/ReadMe.txt

 The use of high density floppy disks requires a CPU speed of 8 MHz or greater.

-The latest X-Modem file transfer programs (XM.COM, XM-A0.COM, and XM-A1.COM) require a CPU speeed of 6 MHz or greater to support the default RomWBW serial port speed of 38400 baud.
-Older variants of the X-Modem programs are included (XM5.COM, XM5-A0, and XM5-A1) which will handle 38400 baud on system running down to 4 MHz.

 Upgrading from Previous Versions
 --------------------------------